 If an issue is discovered before the materials are developed, the final formatted materials can be changed to remove and/or replace the offensive text or image.
 With careful vetting; time, cost, and embarrassment can be avoided.

 5. Reactive approach

 Waiting until there is an enrollment crisis to begin branding a study is a costly decision.
-A study branding and recruitment program requires about two to three months from concept to initiation.
+A clinical trial branding and recruitment program require about two to three months from concept to initiation.
 If you wait until enrollment is faltering, you have lost important days, weeks, and months.
 Time is money in clinical trials.

 These marketing mistakes can keep your trial from being a priority for sites and prevent it from inspiring interest and confidence in subjects.
 This can all contribute to less than optimal recruitment numbers, costing valuable time and money.
 Consider seeking help with clinical study branding early on.